visgl/luma.gl/docs/upgrade-guide.md

 ## Upgrading from v4 to v5

-Please read this documentation before upgrading your luma.gl's dependency from v4 to v5.
+Please read this documentation before upgrading your luma.gl dependency from v4 to v5.
 In v5 a number of previously deprecated features have been removed and a number of additional deprecations have been made at the same time.

 Before upgrading to v5, it is highly recommended to run your application using latest v4 release, and check the console for any deprecated warnings, if there are any replace deprecated API with newer API as listed below.